armandocat/steemit-more-info/README.md

 ## Future development

 I'm planning to add more features like:
+* Setting page to enable/disable features
 * **COMING SOON: Trending of up to 5 favorite tags in one page.** You select your favorite tags and you'll see the list of the top trending of all the tags combined in one list.
 I'm not releasing this feature yet because it still has some bugs.
-* A better follower page, where you can also sort the followers by date they added you.
 * **Notifications**, for instance if somebody replies on one of your posts or comments, if you get an upvote, ...
-* Maybe adding a page with some graphs of the stats of the account
+* A page with some graphs of the stats of the account
+* A "witnesses" tab where you can see the witnesses the user is voting for
+* Working on my own API, such as _mentions notification_, _followers by date_ of follow operation, posts _reposted_ by others, ...
 * ...

 ## Privacy - Do I steal your data?